Advertisement

 Seek professional help

-If you’re having financial difficulties, you may feel you don’t have a dime to spare for financial advice, but there are resources available that offer support, education or affordable, hands-on services.
+If you’re having financial difficulties, you may feel you don’t have a dime to spare for money advice.
+But there are non-profit resources available that offer support, education, and affordable, hands-on services.

 Featured Content